Skip to main content

 resourceName: ${CONTAINER_APP_NAME}

-The yaml above describes a container app service called web that uses an image from an Azure Container Registry.
-The WEB_VERSION_TAG is a variable that we'll need to provide in our Azure DevOps pipeline.
+The yaml above describes a container app service called app that uses an image from an Azure Container Registry.
+The APP_VERSION_TAG is a variable that we'll need to provide in our Azure DevOps pipeline.
 It's worth noticing the link at the top to the schema for the azure.yml file: https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json - much of the work around figuring out how to use azd was achieved by looking at the schema for the azure.yml file.

 One thing we learned, as we looked at the schema, was that many parameters support environment variable substitution at runtime: